MULTI-AGENCY DATA INTEGRATION PROJECT (MADIP) RESEARCH PROJECTS

 Water and Society Extension Project (2019)

-The Water and society project will explore the relationship between water conditions (flow, volume, connectivity and allocations) and regional socio-economic and human health outcomes.
+The Water and society project uses MADIP and BLADE data to explore the relationship between water conditions (flow, volume, connectivity and allocations) and regional socio-economic and human health outcomes.

 Reserve Bank of Australia